rozinasaf/Web-Data-Management/README.md

 RUNNING THE PROGRAM:

-run this command to create an ontology: python <countries_ie.py path> create
+run this command to create an ontology:

+python <countries_ie.py path> create

-run this command to ask a question: python <countries_ie.py path> question “”
+run this command to ask a question:

+python <countries_ie.py path> question “Example?”

 ONTOLOGY CREATION CAN TAKE A WHILE - you can use the file ontology.nt, just put it in WD and ask a question.